Bran1304/alitu-podparse/readme.md

 * Does not use hard-coded namespace prefixes (esp. `itunes`, `googleplay`, and `atom`).

 ## Overview

-By default, `podcast-feed-parser` will parse a podcast's xml feed and return an object with the following properties. `meta` contains all of the information pertinent to the podcast show itself, and `episodes` is list of episode objects which contain the information pertinent to each individual episode of the podcast.
+By default, `podparse` will parse a podcast's xml feed and return an object with the following properties. `meta` contains all of the information pertinent to the podcast show itself, and `episodes` is list of episode objects which contain the information pertinent to each individual episode of the podcast.

 ```js
 {